Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection: Implementation Details and Additional Experiments

 \subsection{Computational Overhead of Algorithm}

-When compared to the standard gradient descent algorithm, the mirror descent based algorithms, such as the $\ell_p$-MD, \ref{alg:p:agd}, and \ref{alg:pq:agd} have additional computational overhead.
-We claim that the overhead is linear in the size of the parameters for both time complexity and space complexity.
-For the analysis, we focus on the \ref{alg:p:agd} algorithm, but the same analysis can be applied for the other algorithms.
+When compared to the standard gradient descent algorithm, the mirror descent based algorithms, such as the $\ell_p$-MD, \ref{alg:p:agd}, and \ref{alg:pq:agd} have additional computational overhead. { To provide a concrete comparison, we analyze the operation counts for updating a parameter matrix $W(k)$ with $D$ entries under three algorithms: GD, Adam, and $\ell_p$-MD.
+We assume the gradient $\nabla\mathcal{L}(W(k))$ is provided as an oracle, since all three algorithms require gradient computation, and focus solely on the update-rule overhead.

-Let $D=d^2$, the number of entries in $W(k)$.
-The gradient descent update rule entails the calculation of the gradient $\nabla\L(W(k))$, and then updating the parameters by subtracting from it $\eta$ times that gradient, giving us $W(k)-\eta\nabla\L(W(k))$.